GuPoroca/HexTest/README.md

 - ⏳ Create visual interface with HTMX + Templ [TODO]

 - ⏳ Upgrade documentation (make section 4 and 5) [TODO]

+- ⏳ Import API Schemas from other sources [TODO]

 > This roadmap is just the beginning and will evolve as HexTest grows.